javisar/ONI-Modloader/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature/Mod request
+name: Feature/Mod Request
-about: Suggest an idea for this project
+about: Suggest a feature for the ModLoader or a Mod Request

 ---